cosmos/cosmos-sdk/docs/interfaces/cli.md

 ### Query Commands

 [**Queries**](../building-modules/messages-and-queries.md#queries) are objects that allow users to retrieve information about the application's state.
-To enable basic queries, `QueryCmd` needs to add the following commands:
+To enable basic queries, `QueryCmd` typically adds the following commands:

 * **QueryTx** and/or other transaction [query commands](https://github.com/cosmos/cosmos-sdk/blob/master/x/auth/client/cli/query.go) from the `auth` module which allow the user to search for a transaction by inputting its hash, a list of tags, or a block height.
 These queries allow users to see if transactions have been included in a block.
 * **Account** [command](https://github.com/cosmos/cosmos-sdk/blob/master/x/auth/client/cli/query.go#L45-L73) from the `auth` module, which displays the state (e.g. account balance) of an account given an address.